-Imagine one thing that could change your life once and for all.
-Could it be a new love, a lottery win, a unique work opportunity?
+Is there something that could change your life once and for all?
+Could it be a new love, a lottery win, or a unique work opportunity?
 Perhaps.
 However, those things are circumstantial.
 Is there anything you can actively do to transform your life?
 Yes.
-Find your passion and make it a profession.
+Finding your passion and making it a profession.

-And yes, you might find yourself continually losing motivation for your work.
-Or feel that your job tasks are boring and repetitive instead of creative.
-You’re always thinking about ways to escape reality and regain inspiration.
+You might continually lose motivation for your work or feel that your job tasks are tedious.
+If you’re always thinking about ways to escape reality and regain inspiration, you’ve come to the right place to seek guidance.

 The more you stay at the wrong job, the more you’ll hinder your true creative potential.